 Check usage on Android

-From the provider's app
+From your provider's app

-How much each app consumes
+How much each application consumes

 | Activity | Approx. consumption per hour | Impact |